danieleperera/OnionIngestor/README.md

 Daniele Perera

+# Disclaimer

+OnionIngestor is a platform which makes use of many other open source projects, many of which have their own licenses.
+OnionIngestor does not claim ownership of any projects that it uses, and does not represent any of said projects.
+To the best of the Author's knowledge, the use of these tools in the OnionIngestor is not violating any licenses.
+OnionIngestor is a free and open source project that does not make, nor seeks to make, any revenue from the use of the other open source tools in use.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+It's the end user's responsibility to obey all applicable local, state and federal laws while using OnionIngestor.

 ### Credits
 * Rosy Battaglia for the amazing logo that she created for this project!
 Check her on [instagram](https://www.instagram.com/royxhe/)
 * ThreatIngestor for backbone logic for sources, operators!
 Check [here](https://github.com/InQuest/ThreatIngestor)